Seeed-Projects/Tutorial-of-AI-Kit-with-Raspberry-Pi-From-Zero-to-Hero/articles/Chapter_6-RaspberryPi_and_AIoT/Car_Park_Solution_Management_with_Thingsboard.md

-# Car Park Solution Management with ThingsBoard
+# Hailo-Powered Car Park Management with ThingsBoard

 This project delivers a custom model for detecting parking possibilities in a car park.
 The system identifies three classes: available slots, parked slots, and improper parking.